Camp Lejeune Water Contamination Heart Disease

 Water Contamination at Camp Lejeune

 Camp Lejeune is a U.S. Marine Corps base in North Carolina.
-From August 1953 to December 1987, the water from two main water supply systems at the base were contaminated.
-The approximately 700,000 to one million people who lived at the base during this time may have been affected by the contaminated water.
+From August 1953 to December 1987, the water from two main water supply systems at the base was contaminated.
+The contaminated water may have affected the approximately 700,000 to one million people who lived at the base during this time and any of them may have a case

-More than seventy contaminants were identified in the water at Camp Lejeune–these contaminants were present at 240 to 3,400 times the concentration that is considered safe for consumption.
-Of all the contaminants, the most common were VOCs, such as perchloroethylene (a dry cleaning solvent) and trichloroethylene (a degreaser), benzene, and vinyl chloride.
+More than seventy contaminants were identified in the water at Camp Lejeune–these contaminants were present at 240 to 3,400 times the concentration considered safe for consumption.
+Of all the contaminants, the most common were VOCs, such as perchloroethylene (a dry cleaning solvent), trichloroethylene (a degreaser), benzene, and vinyl chloride.
 The source of this contamination was traced back to the waste disposal by ABC One-Hour Cleaners, a dry cleaning company located close to the base.

 Can the Water Contamination at Camp Lejeune Contribute to Heart Disease?